ngpeijiun/ngpeijiun.github.io/school/pri/sci/sci-3-cycles.md

 2. Female reproductive parts

-    - The **style** connects the **stigma** to **ovary** which contains **ovules**.
+    - The **style** connects the **stigma** to the **ovary** which contains **ovules**.
 Each ovule contains **one egg cell**.

 ### Pollination (C2.1)

 1. **Pollination** is the process where pollen grains are transferred from anthers to a stigma, either

-    - within the same flowers,
+    - within the same flower,
     - across flowers of the same plant,
     - or across flowers from different plants of the same kind

-2. Insects, birds or wind help to carry pollen grains to the stigmas of flowers.
+2. Insects, birds or wind helps to carry pollen grains to the stigmas of flowers.

-    - Flowers pollinated by insects and birds usually have large and brightly coloured petals, and pleasant scent.
-Large petals allow bigger insects and birds to land on the flower.
+    - Flowers pollinated by insects and birds usually have large and brightly coloured petals, and a pleasant scent.
+Large petals allow bigger insects and birds to land on the flowers.
 Insects and birds are attracted to the colour and scent of the flowers.

     - Flowers pollinated by wind are usually small and dull coloured.